Luxury camping holiday

 Luxembourg, a small country, is the last Grand Duchy left in the world.
 The population of Luxembourg, which is made up mainly of migrants, has ensured that many different influences have been added to its culture.
 When you think about Luxembourg, you imagine beautiful landscapes, romantic castles and endless cycling and walking trails.
 However there are also many cultural events which are held annually.
 In short: a camping holiday in Luxembourg is a versatile holiday with a wide range of options for all ages.

-Trips from your camping in Luxembourg
+Trips from the campsite in Luxembourg

 Because Luxembourg is so small, you can visit the entire country from the camping.
 Make beautiful walking and cycling tours through nature reserves and enjoy shopping and visiting museums in the city Luxembourg.
 A visit to Trier, in neighbouring Germany, is another possibility.

 Gastronomy in Luxembourg is a reflection of the mix of different cultures to be found in this country.
 Dishes from all over the world are combined with local produce.
 The end result is a wide range of delicious dishes.